ViggoLagerstedtEkholm/SortingVisualizer/README.md

 More algorithms can be implemented in the future.

 It would also be fun to add audio to audiolize the sorting.
--> Update, I could not find a audio library that i could implement.
+-> Update, I could not find a audio library that I could implement.
 I will still add audiolize sorting if I can find a simple to implement library.

 And yes, my favorite sorting algorithm has to be cocktail.